JackPlayer/ThePerfectPour/README.md

 * Calculations Page for useful tools such as abv calculator
 * History page to show the recipes used and the brews that have been done
 ### Backend
-Uses MongoDB and ApolloServer with GraphQL
+* PostgreSQL Database
+* GraphQL Server